What Is Preeclampsia in Pregnancy?

 Preeclampsia treatment

-Women diagnosed with preeclampsia without severe features and who are less than 37 weeks pregnant may be managed with rest, lifestyle modifications and increased monitoring of the baby’s well-being, including:
+Women diagnosed with preeclampsia without severe features and who are less than 37 weeks pregnant can be treated with rest, lifestyle modifications and extra monitoring of the baby’s health, including:

 • Monitoring fetal heart rate